Etch A Sketch

-Mechanics
+Mechanism

+Basic mechanism of operating a 2-dimensional plotter:

+The numbered components correspond to those that move the stylus horizontally, and the lettered components with those that move it vertically.

+The device has ten pulleys, six cables, two rails, and a stylus.

+Pulley 1 (single-groove) connects to pulley 2 (triple-groove) via a short infinite reciprocating cable.
+Pulley 2 connects to 3 (double-groove) via a longer reciprocating cable attached along its upper course to one end of the vertical rail (6), and then a third cable runs from 2 to 3, 4, and 5 (4 and 5 are single-groove) via another much longer loop of cable between 4 and 5 to the other end of the vertical rail.

+Likewise, A connects to B, B connects to C and attaches to the horizontal rail (F), and finally B connects to C, D, and E, attaching to F at its other end between D and E.

+Turning pulley 1 counterclockwise makes 2 rotate the same way, and this makes all pulleys connected to 2 (3, 4, and 5) do the same.
+The rail these cables connect to (6, connection points marked in red) moves to the left with the cables attached at each end, making the stylus move in the same direction along the other rail (F).

+Clockwise movement of pulley 1 has the opposite effect.
+Pulleys A–E operate the same as 1–5, and act on the horizontal rail (F) to slide the stylus up and down along the vertical one (6).

+Operation

 The toy is a kind of plotter.
 The inside surface of the glass screen is coated with aluminium powder, which is then scraped off by a movable stylus, leaving a dark line on the light gray screen.
 The stylus is controlled by the two large knobs, one of which moves it vertically and the other horizontally.
 Turning both knobs simultaneously makes diagonal lines.
 To erase the picture, the user turns the toy upside down and shakes it.
 Doing this causes polystyrene beads to smooth out and re-coat the inside surface of the screen with aluminum powder.
+The aluminum sticks to the screen due to electrostatic charges.
 The "black" line merely exposes the darkness inside the toy.
 Scraping out large "black" areas allows enough light through to expose parts of the interior.